 Whistler was my introduction to Canada.
 I landed in Vancouver late evening and headed straight to the village.
 This route is famously called sea to the sky as it takes you from coast to a hilltop.
 I will admire the beauty of this route on my return to Vancouver a couple of days later.

 Late-night I checked into my luxury resort – The Fairmont Chateau Whistler hotel, nestled in a perfect Alpine setting.
 In the morning, I woke up to the perfect snow setting.
 It was the beginning of winter and snowfall season in early November.
 As I sat down to have my breakfast, I remember the layer of soft snow on furniture and trees from the restaurant window.
 Like a picture postcard, the image would stay in my mind.

 Etymology of Whistler

 The village gets its name from the call of Hoary Marmot – a kind of large squirrel that is found here.
 The other contender for the name of this lovely valley was ‘London’.
-I like the name from a local species.
+I like the name of a local species.

 My first activity was to go Ziplining.
 I walked to the town center, that had typical hill architecture with tall sloping wooden roofs, surrounded by snow as it was softly falling all around.

 When I stood on top of the mountain with another hilltop across the river that was almost frozen, I was scared, to say the least.
 Thankfully, I had bought my International Travel Insurance Online for any emergency.
 However, that was would still not give me the courage to step into the air and zip across the mountain over a Gorge.